Bulat-Ziganshin/FA/0.20/README.md

 - Dir.GetCurrent() - return current directory
 - SetTempDir(dirname) - set directory for temporary files, that may be created by external compressors

-Pseudo-table `archive` contains the following fields with information about the archive being processed: deduplication_mode, locked, comment, rr_settings, sfx_size, host_os.
+New pseudo-table `archive` contains the following fields with information about the archive being processed: deduplication_mode, locked, comment, rr_settings, sfx_size, host_os.

 WIP: `command.*` fields and C++ services defined in RegisterCppServicesForLua()